jabrena/raton-loco/README.md

 Screensaver.
 This utility avoid this case.
   -h, --help                 Show this help message and exit.
-  -p, --pause=<pauseParam>   how many minutes until next mouse movement -u, --until=<untilParam>   where x is the number of minutes to run -V, --version              Print version information and exit.
+  -p, --pause=<pauseParam>   how many minutes until next mouse movement -u, --until=<untilParam>   where x is the number of hours to run -V, --version              Print version information and exit.
 ```